beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

 <details>
   <summary>Example (click to expand)</summary>

 In the last section we wondered, if ROR will be able to block removing the template `temp` by the user `dev2`.
-Let's recall, that we proved that the user is not able to modify this template, because ROR considers that he isn't an owner of the template.
+Let's recall, that we proved that the user is not able to modify this template, because ROR considers that he doesn't have permissions to change/remove it.

 ```text
 $ curl -vk -u dev2:test -XDELETE "http://127.0.0.1:9200/_index_template/test?pretty"